kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

     e.BaseSalary,
     d.DepartmentName
 FROM Employees e
-INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON d.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1                                 -- Must be active
     AND (                                            -- AND with grouped conditions e.BaseSalary > 80000                        -- High e.BaseSalary